JustinFeng/xian-pub-bicycle/README.md

 ### Search by location

-Search with latitude, longitude and/or distance(meters), if distance is not provided, it will be set to 1000m as default.
+Search with latitude, longitude and distance(meters), if distance is not provided, it will be set to 1000m as default.

 **REQUEST:**